thomaslittle/usrp.info/README.md

 ## 📝 License

-This project is for the Unscripted Roleplay Community.
+This project is for the PENTA UNTITLED PROJECT RP Roleplay Community.

 ## 🤝 Contributing

-This is a private project for the Unscripted community.
+This is a private project for the PENTA UNTITLED PROJECT RP community.
 For questions or contributions, contact the development team.

 ---

-**Unscripted Roleplay Community • EMS Resource Portal**
+**PENTA UNTITLED PROJECT RP Roleplay Community • EMS Resource Portal**